Perceptrons and localization of attention's mean-field landscape

 We study mean-field attention as a Wasserstein gradient flow for an energy that couples (unnormalized) attention interactions with a perceptron-induced potential.
 Our main contributions are:

 \begin{itemize}

-\item For ReLU perceptrons in $d=2$, every stationary measure has finite support ({\bf\Cref{thm: circle}}); for analytic activations (e.g., GeLU), the same holds for "stable stationary measures" ({\bf\Cref{thm: circle.gelu}}).
+\item For ReLU perceptrons in $d=2$, every stationary measure has finite support ({\bf\Cref{thm: circle}}); for analytic activations (e.g., GeLU), the same holds for ``stable stationary measures'' ({\bf\Cref{thm: circle.gelu}}).
 In $d\ge 2$, stationary measures are necessarily singular, and for a dense open set of parameters they are purely atomic ({\bf\Cref{thm: any.d}}).

-\item In the descent (thus repulsive) regime, even though the perceptron induces discreteness, we show anti-concentration: masses of clusters at interaction scale $\sqrt{\beta}$ are bounded by a numerical constant ({\bf \Cref{thm: bound}}).
-Thus the limit measure is atomic without collapsing to a single atom (in contrast to the attractive regime).
-We also bound support complexity, showing that the number of heavy atoms scales with $\sqrt{\beta}$ ({\bf\Cref{cor: bound}}).
+\item In the descent (thus repulsive) regime, although the perceptron induces discreteness, we show an anti-concentration phenomenon: the mass of any cluster at the interaction scale $1/\sqrt{\beta}$ is bounded by a numerical constant ({\bf \Cref{thm: bound}}).
+Consequently, the limit measure (provided it exists) is atomic but cannot collapse to a single atom, in contrast to the attractive regime.
+We also show that the number of heavy atoms scales with $\sqrt{\beta}$ ({\bf\Cref{cor: bound}}).

 \item We characterize the extremal points of the energy in {\bf\Cref{prop: min.max}}.
 For ReLU perceptrons, maximizers reduce to a finite family of quadratic programs, yielding explicit solutions in some cases. \end{itemize}